soniamathew/EmployeeManagement-using-SpringBoot-and-Hibernate/README.md

                               Spring Boot with Gradle
                               Hibernate

+Web Service to be familiarised :

+                                RESTful Web Service

 Installations :

     IDE to be installed    : Download and install IntelliJ IDEA from https://www.jetbrains.com/idea/download/#section=mac .